superawesome-org/sa-mobile-sdk-android/docs/_docs/admob-integration.md

 You should now have at least two different `Ad Sources`.

 Finally, save your changes.
-This will register `BannerCustomEvent` as a custom event running on your ad units from now on.
-You’ll have to repeat the same process for interstitial(`SAAdMobInterstitialCustomEvent`) and rewarded video ads(`SAAdMobVideoMediationAdapter`).
+This will register a custom banner event.
+You’ll have to repeat the same process for interstitial and rewarded video ads.

 ## Implement Ads